xXleowXx/gitlab-charts/doc/troubleshooting/kubernetes_cheat_sheet.md

   ```shell
   cat <file-name> | cut -d ' ' -f2- | grep ^{ | fast-stats -l <number of rows>
   ```

-More details may be found at the [`fast-stats` page](https://gitlab.com/gitlab-com/support/toolbox/fast-stats).

 ## Installation of minimal GitLab configuration via minikube on macOS